 “As people know with me, I don’t often stay composed.
 I know people think I cry a lot.
 I don’t try and cry a lot.
 I think I just really feel a lot of the stories.
 I don’t know if that’s because of the stuff I’ve been through, I find it hard sometimes.”

-But the star says that now iconic Logies' moment nearly didn't happen.
+But the star revealed the iconic Logies’ moment nearly didn’t happen.

 “I remember thinking I’d really like to say or do something that represents Greg and he used to wear beanies all the time in Melbourne.
 I just found this random beanie.
 And I almost decided I wasn’t going to do it.
 I get really, really nervous public speaking.
 I put the beanie back under the table and then I thought… no Carrie, just do it,” Carrie admitted.

-In the days after her powerful acceptance speech, famous faces and normal Aussies got on board with the movement and all donned beanies to support the worthy cause.
+In the days following her powerful acceptance speech, famous faces and normal Aussies got on board with the movement and all donned beanies to support the worthy cause.

 The reaction is something Carrie is still blown away by to this day.